microcks/microcks.io/content/documentation/installing/docker-compose.md

    docker compose -f docker-compose.yml -f docker-compose-async-addon.yml -f kafdrop-addon.yml up -d
    ```

-> **Mac M1 users**: running Microcks on M1 requires a special setting and we provide a dedicated `docker-compose-async-addon-osx-m1.yml` file for that.
-So you'll have to use the `docker compose -f docker-compose-osx-m1.yml -f docker-compose-async-addon-osx-m1.yml up -d` command to launch Microcks.

 ### Un-authenticated mode

 A "keycloakless" version of docker compose is available thanks to: